 When handling foreign key concepts, you need to declare them as parameters in the on-delete arguments of the foreign keys.
 When using Django’s delete argument, specific arguments determine the impact on the primary key table caused by the deletion of a referenced foreign key value.
 These arguments determine the appropriate actions when deleting the parent value or referenced object.
 Options like this offer a great extent of flexibility to database-oriented operations.

 Syntax of Django on_delete

 Given below is the syntax of Django on_delete:

 Field Name = models.ForeignKey(WASD, on_delete = OPERATION TYPE)

-The option functions in the same way the name suggests, when a deletion happens to the referenced object then the value of the referencing object will be updated as NULL.
-So a NULL value will be placed for the referencing object.
-This is how the SET NULL will operate basically.
+The option functions the same way the name suggests; When a deletion occurs on the referenced object, the referencing object’s value will update to NULL.
+Consequently, the referencing object will be assigned a NULL value.
+This is how the SET NULL will operate.

-Create a Django on_delete Argument
+Create a Django on_delete argument

 Given below shows the creation of Django on_delete Argument: